AlvinJian/Maze/README.md

 # Maze Generator
 This is a pet project for me to learn and experiment Functional Programming and Scala.
-The project is based the book: [Maze for Programmer](http://www.mazesforprogrammers.com/).
+The project is based on the book: [Maze for Programmer](http://www.mazesforprogrammers.com/).

 # Gallery